-Daily flights operate from London Gatwick Airport with a flight time of less than 45 minutes and from London City Airport in less than 90 minutes.
-The island has a mature and sophisticated finance sector with strong connections to global financial hubs.
+Daily flights operate from London Gatwick Airport with a flight time of fewer than 45 minutes and from London City Airport in less than 90 minutes.
+The island has a mature, sophisticated finance sector with strong connections to global financial centres.

-Jersey beaches are regularly voted some of the best in Europe on TripAdvisor and locals and visitors enjoy watersports like coasteering, surfing and swimming- even in winter!
-The North Coast has some spectacular cliff walks and you are never far from a beach or bay for a sea scented walk/ jog.
+Jersey beaches are regularly voted some of the best in Europe on TripAdvisor, and locals and visitors enjoy watersports like coasteering, surfing, and swimming- even in winter!
+The North Coast has some spectacular cliff walks with stunning views, but wherever you are in Jersey, you are never far from a beach or bay for a sea-scented walk/ jog.
 Dedicated cycle paths cover large parts of the island, particularly along the south coast and countryside lanes.

-MONEY & BUSINESS:
+MONEY & BUSINESS

-STABLE & SECURE:
+STABLE & SECURE

-WHERE TO LIVE:
+WHERE TO LIVE

-Find out more about Jersey and view photo galleries and videos [here…]
+Learn more about Jersey and view photo galleries and videos [here…]